 The IRS has proposed regulations which, if enacted, will confirm its position that donor advised funds (DAFs) are barred from paying for tickets to charitable events on behalf of the donor advisor.
-A DAF is a giving vehicle established as a public charity.
+A DAF is a giving vehicle established at a public charity (referred to in the regulations as the “sponsoring organization”).
 It allows donors to make a charitable contribution, receive an immediate tax deduction and then advise the DAF on grants to be made from the fund over time (hence the term “donor adviser”).
 Donor advisors can contribute to the fund as frequently as they like, and then advise on grants to their favorite charities whenever it makes sense for them.

 Some donor advisors request the DAF to purchase a ticket to a charitable event, such as a gala, in order to support a charity of their choice.
 Typically, such tickets cost more than the fair market value of what the purchaser receives in return, such that when purchased directly (not through a DAF), the purchaser enjoys a tax deduction on the price of the ticket exceeding the fair market value.

 The charitable community sought guidance on a DAF’s purchase of tickets, specifically regarding whether DAFs could pay the charitable portion of the ticket cost (i.e., the part above fair market value).
 According to the proposed regulation, however, the prohibition would be absolute.
 The DAF cannot pay for any portion of the ticket, regardless of the fact that if a person bought the ticket directly, he or she would receive a charitable deduction for the portion of the ticket over and above fair market value.